-Sofia Aragon, JD, BSN, RN and Janice Ellis, PhD Washington Center for Nursing December 2017
+Sofia Aragon, JD, BSN, RN and Janice Ellis, PhD

+Washington Center for Nursing

+December 2017

-The report was funded in part by Grant #N20173 from the Washington State Department of Health, which was awarded to the Washington Center for Nursing Washington State faces challenges to meet the increasingly complex health care needs of its residents.
+Washington State faces challenges to meet the increasingly complex health care needs of its residents.
 Nurses are the single-largest health care occupation.
 Having a diverse and vital pool of nurses is foundational to meet health care needs.
 This is especially true for nursing faculty, who prepare nursing students for general practice and provide ongoing education essential to meet changing care needs.

-According to the American Association of Colleges of Nursing, "faculty shortages at nursing schools across the country are limiting student capacity at a time when the need for professional registered nurses continues to grow."1 This trend affects the nursing workforce both nationally and locally, including Washington State.
+According to the American Association of Colleges of Nursing, "faculty shortages at nursing schools across the country are limiting student capacity at a time when the need for professional registered nurses continues to grow."
+This trend affects the nursing workforce both nationally and locally, including Washington State.
 In seeking to better understand the nursing faculty shortage in Washington, the Washington Center for Nursing worked with the Council on Nursing Education in Washington State (CNEWS) to survey the state's nurse faculty population.
-The survey was adapted from the Oregon Center for Nursing's Nurse Faculty surveyi.
+The survey was adapted from the Oregon Center for Nursing's Nurse Faculty survey.
 The majority of responses were in March 2017 and the remainder in the first two weeks of April.
 Highlights of the survey findings include: